 ADPCM voice channels are assigned in pairs by designating two voice ports (E&M, FXOC or FXS) to the same WAN link and timeslot and selecting rate settings for the pair that add up to 64Kbps (i.e., [24K,1+40K,2],[32K,1+32K,2] and [40K,1+24K,2]).
 The numeral 1 after the rate setting assigns that portion of the voice port pair to the odd side of the ADPCM pair.
-The numeral 2 after the rate setting assigns that portion of the voice port pair to the even side of the ADPCM pair.
+The numeral 2 after the rate setting assigns that portion of the voice port pair to the voice port pair to the even side of the ADPCM pair.

-For more information about voice port assignments to the ADPCM card, please consult the ADPCM section in Server Cards manual.
+For more information about voice port assignments to the ADPCM card, please refer to the ADPCM chapter in Server Cards Reference Guide.